toggledbits/MatrixFireFast/README.md

 * `xorg` and `yorg` - Default 0, 0 respectively; the origin of the sub-display, offset from canonical (0,0) (bottom left corner).

 Anything else you need to display with the fire simulation you can now set yourself directly into the `matrix` array.
 This array is `MAT_W * MAT_H` pixels long &mdash; the entire matrix.
 Whatever you do to the array, calling `FastLED.show()` will display it.
 In your program's `loop()` function, just call `make_fire()` either before or after all your other work to set your pixels.
 Make sure you call `make_fire()` often enough to uphold the configured refresh rate in the `FPS` constant.

+## Using PixelTest

+PixelTest is a simple sketch that lights every pixel in the matrix one at a time.
+By watching how the pixel "moves", you can determine the arrangement of the display and get MatrixFireFast configured correctly.

+Before you run PixelTest, you will need to set the matrix data pin and its width and height in the same manner as described for MatrixFireFast in "Basic Configuration" above.

+If you are using a separate (non-USB) power supply, you may also want to turn on `BRIGHTNESS_TEST` and set `BRIGHT` (0-255) as well.
+If enabled, the brightness test will allow you to measure the worst-case current draw of your matrix at full brightness with all pixels on (and white).
+Since this test can crash a USB-powered matrix configuration, it is normally disabled in the distribution.
+A good way to do this is to simply use a good-quality bench power supply, as these usually display their load.
+This test also allows you to try out various values for `BRIGHT` to see what you might want to use in MatrixFireFast.

+Make sure the matrix is in the orientation in which you want to install it before starting the test.

+PixelTest will begin by blinking the first pixel, the "origin" pixel 0, for 15 seconds.
+If pixel 0 is anywhere in the *top* row of the matrix, you need to *define* `MAT_TOP` in MatrixFireFast (e.g. `#define MAT_TOP`).
+Otherwise, undefine it (e.g. `#undef MAT_TOP`).
+If pixel 0 is on the *left* edge of the matrix, you should *define* `MAT_LEFT`; otherwise, undefine it.

+PixelTest will next turn on the remaining pixels in the row.
+If the matrix displays a _horizontal line of pixels at the top or bottom edge_, proceed to the next step.
+Otherwise, you are mostly likely to see a vertical column of pixels lit, possibly more than one (and possibly a fractional column).
+In this case, the display is arranged in column-major order.
+If that's the case, the easiest thing to do is to install the display turned 90 degrees to the left or right (re-run the test and set the preprocessor macros according to those results).
+Alternately, you could write a custom `pos()` function.

+PixelTest will then try to bounce a single pixel up and down in a single column.
+The "ball" should move straight up and down in the same column, without changing columns as it ascends or descends.
+If the pixel jumps from left to right while moving up and down, you should define `MAT_ZIGZAG` in MatrixFireFast; otherwise (it keeps a single straight line), undefine it.

+If you enabled the brightness test, PixelTest will now turn on all LEDs at full brightness and hold for 30 seconds.
+This will allow you to measure the maximum draw on your power supply.
+If you have USB-powered your matrix through the microprocessor, and you have a large matrix, there's a good chance it will crash at this point.
+Don't use USB as a power supply; you need something more.

+PixelTest will then restart.

+> NOTE: If you get no display at all, you likely have the wrong data pin, it's not connected correctly, or another configuration problem.
+Both PixelTest and MatrixFireFast are coded for a NeoPixel matrix by default.
+Find the `FastLED.addLeds()` call in the code and change the `NEOPIXEL` keyword to the one that best matches your matrix configuration (see the [FastLED documentation](https://github.com/FastLED/FastLED/wiki/Overview) for supported LEDs and their respective keywords).

 ## Donations